metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Test-FileSystemPath.md

 ### -Firewall

-Ensures path is valid for firewall rule
+Ensures path is valid for firewall rule.
+When specified, for path to be reported as valid it must be compatible for firewall

 ```yaml
 Type: System.Management.Automation.SwitchParameter